 Field Field Name Information 1.
 Country USA 2.
-Qualification family ACT 3.
-Education system authority ov individual st local levels, districts with Formal educ rer public (state-funded) ate departments of edu- the school curriculum can nin a state. cation is generally mando Funding and national stand school education in the US cation.
-As most policies are n vary from state to state a atory from age 5/6 to 16, s rests primarily with e set at the state and nd even between school varying slightly - nool-level education is or bond with Years 1-13 in t es K (kindergarten) Age Level of study US grade UK year 11 - 13 Middle school 6th - 8th Years 7 - 9 14 - 18 High school 9th - 12th (freshman - senior) Years 10 - 13 list of basic required courses for high school graduation.
+Title Scholastic Aptitude Test (SAT I) and SAT Achievement Tests (SAT II) 3.
+Education System While the US Government provides funding and national standards for schools, authority over public (state-funded) school education in the US resprimarily with individual state departments of education.
+As most policies are set at the state and local levels, the school curriculum can vary from state to state and even between school districts within a state.
+Formal education is generally mandatory from age five/six to 16, varying slightly by state.
+School-level education is organised into 'grades'.
+Grades k (kindergarten) - 12 correspond with years 1 -13 in the UK.
+Age Level of study US grade UK year 11 - 13 Middle school 6th - 8th Years 7 - 9 14 - 18 High school 9th - 12th (freshman - Years 10 - 13 usually set a list of basic required courses for high school graduation.
 These may include English, mathematics, foreign language, physical education, art and / or music, general science, and social studies (a subject that combines history, government and geography).
 Students continue to have flexibility in choosing the level of their classes and elective subjects.
-Many high schools will also have 'tracks' for students wishing to study a four-year university bachelor's degree (BA/BSc), pursue a vocational or technical degree at a two-year college, or enter the workforce following high school.
-Students are generally assessed continually throughout the semester by a combination of tests, mid-term and final exams, essays, quizzes, homework assignments, classroom participation, group work, projects and attendance.
-This assessment culminates with a final grade for each course awarded at the end of the semester.
-Marks can be given as letters (A+, A, B+, B, etc), or as numbers out of 100%.
-These grades are averaged over the student's high school career, resulting in a Grade Point Average (GPA).
-Students may also receive a class rank, ranking his / her GPA amongst other members of his / her grade (year in school).
-On satisfactory completion of 12th grade and the state graduation requirements, the student receives a high school diploma (the requirements for which are set by each state).
-4. Level ceptable as a group qual ification satisfying HE gene eral entrance
+Many high schools will also have 'tracks' for students wishing to study a four-year bachelor's degree (BA / BSc), pursue a vocational or technical degree at a two-year college, or enter the workforce following high school.
+Students are generally assessed continually throughout the semester by a assignments, class This assessment of the end of the sem as numbers out of school career, resu receive a class ran grade (year in scho graduation require sroom participation, culminates with a fina ester.
+Marks can be 100%.
+These grade Ilting in a Grade Poi Ik, ranking his /her G col).
+On satisfactory xams, essays, quizz group work, projects al 'grade' for each cou given as letters (A+, s are averaged over nt Average (GPA).
+S GPA amongst other m completion of 12th g eceives a 'high scho state). and attendance. urse awarded at , A, B+, B, etc), or the student's high tudents may also nembers of his/her grade and the state 4.
+Level Level 3 - acceptable entrance requiremer • • • ation satisfying HE ge neral